 Yes, but your licence will show that you need to wear them to drive.
 This is known as a ‘licence condition’.
 (If the Police catch you driving without your glasses or contact lenses, and you’re required to wear them, you could be fined $400.)

 Don’t wear reading glasses for the eyesight check.
 The six metre distance of the check isn’t the range of standard reading glasses.

 No. The eyesight screen check can’t assess your eyesight if you have monocular vision (sight in one eye only).
-Drivers with monocular vision should go to their optometrist, ophthalmologist or GP for an eyesight certificate.
+Drivers with monocular vision should go to their optometrist, ophthalmologist or health practitioner for an eyesight certificate.

-While you may pass the eyesight screen check, depending on the level of your condition, at some stage your optometrist, ophthalmologist or GP may recommend some driving restrictions (eg, no night driving or more frequent eyesight checks for driving licensing purposes).
-Ask your optometrist, ophthalmologist or GP if you have any questions.
+While you may pass the eyesight screen check, depending on the level of your condition, at some stage your optometrist, ophthalmologist or health practitioner may recommend some driving restrictions (eg, no night driving or more frequent eyesight checks for driving licensing purposes).
+Ask your optometrist, ophthalmologist or health practitioner if you have any questions.

 The eyesight certificate (which can be part of a medical certificate) must: